fpc/FPCSource/packages/fcl-xml/tests/README_DOM.txt

 corruption, executing arbitrary code, and any other imaginable kind of disaster.
 Be warned.

+[Update: This was fixed in SVN revision 13196, dated 26 May 2009.]

 *** End of notice
 --------------------------------------------------------------------

+The fcl-xml package support for testing its DOM implementation consists of the following files:

+1) testgen.pp  - an utility for generating Pascal source from XML descriptions.
+2) api.xml     - database used by testgen.
+3) domunit.pp  - FPCUnit extensions required at runtime.
+4) README_DOM.txt - this file.

 To test the FCL DOM implementation, follow these steps: